noahchalifour/protoc-go-grpc/README.md

-# Docker Protoc Generator for go-micro
+# Docker Protoc Generator for Go GRPC

-This is a docker image for [go-micro/generator](https://github.com/go-micro/generator)
+This is a docker image for generating GRPC code in Golang

 ### Repository Structure